-During this very severe month, the men, not having clothing to withstand the cold, could seldom work in the open air; but we at length succeeded in making our house tolerably comfortable, so that the temperature inside was about 45°, excepting near the enclosing walls, where it was, of course, below the freezing point; as were our cabins.
+During this very severe month, the men, not having clothing to withstand the cold, could seldom work in the open air; but we at length succeeded in making our house tolerably comfortable, so that the temperature inside was about 45 deg., excepting near the enclosing walls, where it was, of course, below the freezing point; as were our cabins.
 The men had each a bed place with a canvas bottom, and a thrummed mat for a bed; while in addition to a blanket each, we were about to make mats as further coverings.

-Our system of feeding could not be changed, for want of means, whatever we might have wished; but the men did not seem to suffer, and there was no one on the sick list but Taylor, the lame mate, and Thomas, the carpenter; our prospects had not, indeed, been brightened by the aspect of the weather in this month; but we were all endurable spirits, and the thankful were contented with the advantages which we enjoyed.
+Our system of feeding could not be changed, for want of means, whatever we might have wished; but the men did not seem to suffer, and there was no one on the sick list but Taylor, the lame mate, and Thomas, the carpenter; our prospects had not, indeed, been brightened by the aspect of the weather in this month; but we were all in endurable spirits, and the thankful were contented with the advantages which we enjoyed.

 Dec.
-1st to 6th.
-There is little to mark the beginning of December, except that Sunday, the second, was a very stormy day, and that the mercury froze on the fourth; being four days later than in the last year at the same date.
-Hence, on to Saturday night, there was a succession of storms with drift and new snow; the wind often shifting, and the ice still moving up and down the straits, so as to expose pieces of open water.
-From 40° minus, the thermometer gradually rose till it settled at 29°.
+1 to 8; there is little to mark the beginning of December, except that Sunday, the second, was a very stormy day, and that the mercury froze on the fourth; being four days later than in the last year at the same date.
+Hence, on to Saturday night, there was a succession of storms with drift and new snow; the wind often shifting, and the ice still moving up and down the strait, so as to expose pieces of open water.
+From 40 deg. minus, the thermometer gradually rose till it settled at 29 deg.

-9th to 15th.
-It was not better on Sunday, but became a perfect storm after this; holding on with little change till the twelfth, when it fell calm; yet only to return: having produced more open water than we had yet seen, which was nevertheless covered with floating pieces of ice, and soon became sheeted with a new formation of the same now to be expected substance.
-The thirteenth was calm and clear, and the weather was moderate; while, after a gale on the fourteenth, the week ended with calm weather, and with the temperature at 24°.
+Dec.
+9 to 15; it was not better on Sunday, but became a perfect storm after this; holding on with little change till the twelfth, when it fell calm; yet only to return: having produced more open water than we had yet seen, which was nevertheless covered with floating pieces of ice, and soon became sheeted with a new formation of the same now to be expected substance.
+The thirteenth was calm and clear, and the weather was moderate; while, after a gale on the fourteenth, the week ended with calm weather, and with the temperature 24 deg.

-16th to 22d.
-The men were able to walk on Sunday, after service; and the weather, having become clear, continued moderate, and unmarked all the rest of the week; when the thermometer fell to 43°, being the greatest degree of cold we had yet experienced.
+Dec.
+16 to 22; the men were able to walk on Sunday, after service; and the weather, having become clear, continued moderate, and unmarked all the rest of the week; when the thermometer fell to 43 deg., being the greatest degree of cold we had yet experienced.
 Three or four foxes had been taken in the trap at different times.

-23d to 25th.
-It blew fresh on the Sunday and Monday, so as to prevent the men from going out; but a fox having been taken, served for our Christmas dinner, while the men received full allowance of meat for that day, though for them as for us, there was nothing to drink but snow water.
+Dec.
+23 to 31; it blew fresh on the Sunday and Monday, so as to prevent the men from going out; but a fox having been taken, served for our Christmas dinner, while the men received full allowance of meat for that day, though for them as for us, there was nothing to drink butsnow water.
 No change of weather worthy of note took place onwards till the end of the month, nor did any thing occur among ourselves to make one day differ from another, or diminish the weariness of that uniformity to which we were now tied.
 The month and the year ended sufficiently cold, since it was again at the freezing point of mercury.